 Pattern Selection Map¶

-Compare patterns by what they cost, where they break, and what they assume — then pick the cheapest one that solves your problem, not the most sophisticated.
+This selection map compares patterns by what they cost, where they break, and what they assume — so you pick the cheapest one that works.

-Adopting agent patterns without comparing their costs leads to two failure modes documented on this site: stacking sophisticated patterns (cargo-cult agent setup) and stacking frontier-model roles until economics collapse (compound engineering's 80/20 inversion).
-The matrix below surfaces the trade-offs already documented on each pattern's canonical page so you can compare across them without re-reading every one.
+Adopting agent patterns without comparing their costs produces two documented failure modes: stacking sophisticated patterns (cargo-cult agent setup) and stacking frontier-model roles until economics collapse (compound engineering's 80/20 inversion).
+The matrix below surfaces the trade-offs from each pattern's canonical page so you can compare without re-reading every one.

-The matrix is scoped to this site's 14 patterns that map onto a common set of axes.
-Patterns not on the matrix exist for cases where these axes are not the dominant trade-off — they live on their own pages.
+It is scoped to this site's 14 patterns that share a common set of axes.
+Patterns where these axes are not the dominant trade-off live on their own pages.

 The Matrix¶